philhoyt/WP-Peeps/README.md

 Go to People → Settings and update the "Phone Number Format" field.
 Use # symbols where you want digits to appear.
 For example: (###) ###-####

+## Beta Testing

+This plugin is currently in beta.
+To help test:

+1. Download the latest beta release from GitHub
+2. Install and activate the plugin
+3. Report any issues on the GitHub repository
+4. Note: This is a pre-release version, not recommended for production sites

 ## Development

 ### Generate Test Data